cormacparle/media-search-signal-test/README.md

 The example featureset needs as inputs
 * a search term
-* a language
-* a bunch of `statement_keywords` strings to search for so it can find things using structured data.
+for so it can find things using structured data.

-We already have search term and language in `input/searchTerms.csv`
+We already have search term and language in `input/searchTerms.csv` MediaSearch_20210127_1216.json and MediaSearch_20210127_1216.json

 We also have search term, language AND the `statement_keywords` strings in `input/searchTermsWithEntities.csv`, which was generated using `jobs/GenerateSearchTermsWithEntitiesFile.php`